kayzenline/Project-Bounty/README.md

 ## Change Log

+    - 2025-01-27 Initial specification for Iteration 1 completed - missing intro video and dryrun.

 ## 🫡 0.
 Aims:

 1. Demonstrate effective use of software development tools to build full-stack end-user applications.